phaustin/Problem-Solving-with-Python/README.md

 9) To see the text of the jupyter-book, point your web browser at `localhost:8500`

-10) To access the notebooks, point your web browser at `localhost:9500` and enter the password: `friend` at in the password box on that page.
+10) To access the notebooks, point your web browser at `localhost:9500` and enter the password: `friend` in the password box on that page.

 11) to remove all volumes and containers do: